mirfanmcs/AI-Samples/Computer-Vision/Detect-Object-In-Image/readme.md

   - Monitors the training process until completion.
 - Test Model
   - Connects to an Azure Custom Vision project using the provided credentials.
-  - Reads images from the test-images folder.
+  - Read input image
-  - Sends each image to the Custom Vision model for classification.
+  - Detect object in image by connecting to the Custom Vision model for object detection.
-  - Prints predictions with a probability greater than 50%, including the tag name and confidence percentage.
+  - Prints detected objects names to the console.
+  - Annotates the image with detected objects
+  - Saves annotated images to files.
+- Generate `tagged-images.json`
+  - Batch processes all JPG images in the training-images folder
+  - Uses Azure Computer Vision API to detect objects in each image
+  - Extracts bounding boxes and object labels with confidence filtering (>0.5)
+  - Generates tagged-images.json with structured object detection data

 ## Prerequisites